 She previously served as a San Francisco Supervisor.

 Fiona Ma is California’s 34th State Treasurer.
 She was elected November 6, 2018 with more votes (7,825,587) than any other candidate for Treasurer in the state’s history.
 She is the first woman of color and the first woman Certified Public Accountant to be elected to the position.
 Fiona is a licensed Certified Public Accountant in California since 1992 and holds a Bachelors Degree in Accounting from the Rochester Institute of Technology (NY), a Masters Degree in Taxation from Golden Gate University (SF) and an MBA from Pepperdine University.

 Director of the Department of Finance

-Keely Marie Bosler was appointed as Director of the California Department of Finance by Governor Jerry Brown in August 2018.
-She serves as the Governors chief fiscal policy advisor.
+Keely Martin Bosler was appointed as Director of the California Department of Finance by Governor Jerry Brown on August 2018.
+She serves as the Governors’s chief fiscal policy advisor.
 Prior to becoming Director, she served as Cabinet Secretary in the Office of the Governor from 2016 to 2018.
-Director Bosler served as Chief Deputy Director for budget at the Department of Finance from 2013 to 2016.
+Director Bosler served as Chief Deputy Director for Budget at the Department of Finance from 2013 to 2016.
 Director Bosler was Staff Director for the California State Senate Budget and Fiscal Review Committee from 2010 to 2013, where she was a consultant from 2004 to 2009.